 There are two main endocannabinoid molecules, named anandamide and 2-Ag.
 Funny thing, scientists wouldn’t have discovered anandamide without THC.
 Psychoactive (THC) was first discovered by Israeli scientist Raphael Mechoulam back in the 1960s.
 His finding quickly spurred a rush to figure out how THC worked, and whether or not our own bodies produced a similar compound.

 More than two decades after the search began, anandamide was found.
+The human version of THC!
 Yet, once they isolated the chemical, they faced another challenge.
 What should it be called?
 They turned to Sanskrit.
 Anandamide comes from the Sanskrit word Ananda, which means bliss.
 So, basically, anandamide means bliss molecule.

 What does the ECS do?

 Cannabinoid receptors are found all throughout the body, giving them a wide variety of functions.
 However, certain receptors are more concentrated in specific regions.
 CB1 receptors are abundant in the central nervous system.
 CB2 receptors are more often found on immune cells, in the gastrointestinal tract, and in the peripheral nervous system.

 The diversity of receptor locations shows just how important endocannabinoids are for day-to-day bodily function.
 They help regulate the following:

 - Appetite, digestion, hunger

 - Temperature regulation